lucasmark07/SummerCapstone25/Dynamic Parking Pricing System.md

 *   **NumPy:** Used for numerical operations and mathematical computations within the pricing models.
 *   **Pathway:** Employed for real-time data ingestion and simulation, demonstrating the system's ability to handle streaming data.
 *   **Matplotlib:** Used for generating various visualizations, including price comparisons, occupancy trends, and queue length trends.
-*   **Google Colab:** (As demonstrated by the provided notebook) A cloud-based platform for collaborative development and execution of Python code, particularly useful for data science and machine learning projects.
+*   **Google Colab:** A cloud-based platform for collaborative development and execution of Python code, particularly useful for data science and machine learning projects.